MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 - **Monitor user sessions for compliance**: Risky users are monitored when they sign into apps and their actions are logged from within the session.
 You can investigate and analyze user behavior to understand where, and under what conditions, session policies should be applied in the future.

 - **Block access**: You can granularly block access for specific apps and users depending on several risk factors.
-For example, you can block them if they are using client certificates as a form of device management.
+For example, you can block them if they're using client certificates as a form of device management.

 - **Block custom activities**: Some apps have unique scenarios that carry risk, for example, sending messages with sensitive content in apps like Microsoft Teams or Slack.
 In these kinds of scenarios, you can scan messages for sensitive content and block them in real time.